digitalfruit/limejs/lime/guide/1_the_timeline.md

 ## Transitions

-Using plain ’replaceScene()’ just makes a quick switch between the scenes that may not be visually appealing.
-To make it better you can set optional *transition* and *duration* property of your ’replaceScene()’ call.
+Using plain `replaceScene()` just makes a quick switch between the scenes that may not be visually appealing.
+To make it better you can set optional *transition* and *duration* property of your `replaceScene()` call.
 The transition defines the animation that happens when current scene is dismissed and new scene is activated.
 Currently various *Slide* and *Move* transitions are supported as well as *Dissolve* for fade-in effect.

     #!JavaScript
-    director.replaceScene(menuscene,lime.transition.SlideInRight);
+    director.replaceScene(menuscene,lime.transitions.SlideInRight);

-    director.replaceScene(gamescene,lime.transition.Dissolve,2);
+    director.replaceScene(gamescene,lime.transitions.Dissolve,2);

 ## ScheduleManager